CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 All types of eggs

 The Lone Star tick (Amblyomma americanum) is the primary cause of AGS in the United States.
-It's found predominantly in the southeastern and eastern states, but its range is expanding northward and westward.
+It is found predominantly in the southeastern and eastern states, but its range is expanding northward and westward.

 Female Lone Star ticks are identified by a single white dot ("lone star") on their back.
-They're aggressive biters and will actively seek out hosts.
+They are aggressive biters and will actively seek out hosts.

 • Australia: Ixodes holocyclus (paralysis tick)